matteo-girardi/matteo-girardi.github.io/about.md

 <link rel="stylesheet" href="/assets/css/styles.css">

+Hi, I'm Matteo Girardi.
+I'm a software engineer based in Copenhagen, Denmark 🇩🇰.

-Programming is my passion ❤️!
-What I like the most about it is that you are constantly learning new things every single day.
+> Programming is my passion ❤️
+> What I like the most about it is that you are constantly learning new things every single day.